 Solution 2: Unplug all of the other devices that are connected to your network.

 A slow network speed may be caused by the fact that you are using a WiFi router to connect to the Internet, and you realise that the same network is being used by many other devices.
-If you think the internet splits its bandwidth on a first-come, first served basis then you’re wrong.
-The following variables have an impact on the speed of your network:

-A user’s physical distance from the access point is critical.
 Networks that are close to the access point have an advantage over those that are far away.
 The problem can only be solved by getting closer.
 Every procedure has a set of rules by which it must be followed.

 A stringent protocol is followed by routers to ensure that all data packets are prioritised.
 It is vital that we understand the behaviours of the higher priority packets and advise other system users to quit using such packets, as they have a higher grading.

+A torrent running on your network means you’re giving up some of your network’s bandwidth.
 If you’re far away from the host server, you’ll have a less-than-ideal connection.
 This aspect has been covered in great length in the sections that follow.

 Solution 3: Change the location of your downloads

 Changing your download location is a common solution to sluggish network speeds.
 Steam may be accessed from anywhere in the globe, and it is divided up into many regions.
 Servers in a specific location may be overloaded or have hardware issues, therefore the client chooses the network you use as the default.
-Regardless of the cause, relocating your downloads to a more convenient area will greatly improve your internet connection speed.
-Change the location of the download by following this simple guide:

 Step 1: Take a look at the top left corner of Steam and select “Settings.”